Coming soon to the App Store

 Stay calm when they don't.

-Hassle Time is the parenting app that keeps YOU regulated when your kid melts down — so you respond instead of react.
-A button to press instead of words to yell.
+Hassle Time is the parenting app that keeps YOU calm when your kid melts down — so you respond instead of react.
+A button to press instead of words you'd regret.
 Real-time encouragement when your patience is gone.
-Remaining calm finally becomes muscle memory.
+Calm finally becomes muscle memory.

 • Early access before public launch